KHaynes888@aol.com

 After you have prayed, send this to everyone on your e-mail list.

 Our President needs Christians around the world to be praying for him.
-As

 this makes the e-mail rounds, eventually there could literally be people